actions-marketplace-validations/techrill88_azure_compliance_action/README.md

 Compliance tests are separated from the GitHub action and passed as an optional parameter - compliance_test_profile_url You can skip this parameter to test your initial configuraiton.

-Azure Compliance tests are added to [inspec-azure-compliance-check](https://github.com/ambilykk/inspec-azure-compliance-check)
+You can use either the Azure Compliance tests defined at [inspec-azure-compliance-check](https://github.com/ambilykk/inspec-azure-compliance-check) or use your own compliance test written using Chef Inspec.
+Pass the Inspec profile URL as a parameter, compliance_test_profile_url to the action.

 # How to Use the Action